artemarg/Interferometer_NN/README.md

 The physical model of the interferometer is represented as a product of **unitary matrices** describing the individual components of the linear optical scheme: 3 layers of 3 phase shifters $P_1(\theta_{1-3}),P_2(\theta_{4-6}),P_3(\theta_{7-9})$ and 4 mixing layers—multichannel beam splitters $M_1,M_2,M_3,M_4$.
 The unitary matrices depended on trainable physical parameters.
 In total, the model contained 72 trainable physical parameters.
 ![plot](https://github.com/artemarg/Interferometer_NN/blob/main/png_files/msuai3.PNG)
 # Dataset Description
-Go to the link in the Physical_3_Layers folder
+To download dataset go to the link in the Physical_3_Layers folder
 ## Folder Structure
 2024_10_16_980_Calibration/
 ├── input_1/